impresso/impresso.github.io/pages/app/usage.md

 ---
-permalink: /app/usage/
+permalink: /apps/usage/
-parentUrl: /app/
+parentUrl: /apps/
 title: 'Usage and Tutorials'
 ---

 The app was designed taking special account of the needs of historians but - like any software - requires some skill and background knowledge before it can lead to reasonable conclusions.
-We therefore compiled a __range of didactic materials__ which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface.
+We therefore compiled a **range of didactic materials** which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface.

 ## About digitised newspapers in general